prashantrathi8579/cognito-lusers/README.md

 This script output the result in a json file (output.json) at the current location of the project file.

 Anyone can use this utility script without any restrictions and allowed to modify based on their need.
+If you like the utility; please do not forget to give stars.